Deadlands: Riders on the Storm

 This large, newer building was built to replace the old livery which perished in a fire five years ago.
 The smithy is up front and the livery and corral are out back.

 Lionel Putnam is a big, powerfully-built Black man who came to Paiute Springs to escape the Confederacy.
 He is a guarded man with strangers, but friendly and generous with friends.
 His wife, Latrelle, is renowned throughout town as one of the best cooks.
 His three sons, Abel, Darius, and Frederick, are grown and help in the livery.
+Lionel has recently been elevated to Mayor of Paiute Springs in a no-contest special election after J. P. Jefferson stepped down at the end of 1876.

 This whitewashed, one-room schoolhouse is in good repair.
 It is used by Miss Imogene Crane, the local school teacher.
 Miss Crane is a young woman, just out of school, and returned to Paiute Springs to teach, having grown up there.
 Miss Crane is a highly educated and a little on the scandalous side—she sometimes wears trousers when she works the flower beds around the schoolhouse.
 She is a kind mistress and patient with the children.
 Her family has passed on—she was only child and her mother and father died during the Simpkins Terror.
 Miss Crane lives at Mamie McDaniel's boarding house.